-As you can see from the illustration below, skin cancer is all its forms is pretty complicated.
-The outlook for malignant melanoma is not hopeful, at least seen through conventional oncology’s eyes.
+Depending on your stage at diagnosis, the outlook for malignant melanoma (mel) is not hopeful, at least seen through conventional oncology’s eyes.

 I have lived with an incurable blood cancer called multiple myeloma for more than 2o years.
 I am pointing this out because conventional therapies did little for me.
 I have lived in complete remission from my cancer by living an evidence-based, non-toxic, non-conventional, anti-myeloma lifestyle through nutrition, supplementation, bone health and lifestyle therapies.